novix-sa/Pyplan/docs/User Guide/Introduction.md

 Visualization and user controls are grouped in interfaces for letting the user interact with your app and explore results.
 In this chapter it will be explained how to create, configure and share this apps. **Most important: no coding required!**

 ### Configuration
 The enterprise version of Pyplan is installed on a server.
-In this section it is It is explored the Pyplan architecture and how to administer users regarding security and resources.
+In this section it is explored the app architecture and how to administer users regarding security and resources.

 ## What you will NOT find in this User Guide

 You must learn Pandas, Numpy and Xarray elsewhere
 A tutorial for learning Pandas, Numpy, Xarray